 (Mark.
 Portaliou 19 – in the modern city of Rethymnon).

-Nikos Souvlaki: A favorite place in town for gyros (as well as other meat dishes), Nikos Souvlaki has been serving pita wraps for many years and, according to those returning, flavors can’t help getting better and better.
+Nikos Souvlaki: A favorite place in town for gyros, Nikos Souvlaki has been serving pita wraps for many years, and, according to those returning, flavors get better and better.
 Very convenient prices too.

 (Arkadiou 70, old town).

-One thing that usually surprises visitors is the impressive amount of Turkish buildings still surviving in town.
-The old town skyline has characteristic tall minarets which have been recently refurbished and embellished.
+One thing that usually surprises visitors is the impressive amount of Turkish buildings that still survive in town.
+The old town skyline has tall minarets which have been recently refurbished and embellished.
 There are also mosques and the typical Turkish balconies made of wood, covering the Venetian facades of dozens of buildings.

 Mosques of Rethymnon

-Once the Franciscan church of the Holy Mary, Neratze Mosque is home to the tallest and most impressive minaret in town, dating back to 1890.
-The Ottoman rulers added impressive domes to the structure of the building converting it into one of the main mosques in town.
+Once the Franciscan church of the Holy Mary, Neratze Mosque hosts the tallest and most impressive minaret in town, dating back to 1890.
+The Ottoman rulers added impressive domes to the structure of the building too.

-The structure now hosts the Municipal School of Music especially thanks to the stunning acoustic features of the building.
+The structure now hosts the Municipal School of Music, with stunning acoustic features of the building.

-Although the building cannot be visited inside, it’s located on an open garden and it’s possible to appreciate the fine architecture of the building, as well as the water fountain and abandoned carved gravestones that lie in the gardens of the mosque.
+Although the building cannot be visited inside, it’s located in an open garden and it’s possible to appreciate the fine architecture of the building, as well as the water fountain and abandoned carved gravestones that lie in the gardens.

 5. Discover the Archaeological Museum of Rethymnon

-The Archaeological Museum of Rethymnon is currently hosted in the fantastic church and former monastery of Saint Francis, in the old town, giving you the opportunity not only to admire the interesting collection of archaeological findings but also to discover one of the most beautiful buildings in the city, dating back to the Venetian times.
+The Archaeological Museum of Rethymnon is currently hosted in the fantastic church and former monastery of Saint Francis, in the old town.
+So, you can admire the interesting collection of archaeological findings but also discover one of the most gorgeous buildings in the city, dating back to Venetian times.

-The collection is famous for a collection of Minoan funerary chests, known as Larnax, dating from different periods (from the Late Neolithic to the Proto-Minoan times).
+The museum is famous for a collection of Minoan funerary chests, known as larnax (from the Late Neolithic to the Proto-Minoan times).
 Other findings include tools, figurines, coins, weapons and helmets, magnificent Minoan jewelry, and ceramic collections too.

 If you want to buy replicas you need to visit the Venetian Loggia, which also works as the museum shop.
-The Loggia, a fantastic building from the Venetian period, is a great place to visit for its refined architecture and the fantastic reconstruction work that has been carried out on the premises.
+The Loggia, a fantastic building from the Venetian period features refined Venetian architecture

 (4, Agiou Fragiskou Street, Church of Agios Fragiskos)